autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

     - applies any staking transitions - pending bonding and unbonding requests tracked in `Staking` data structures in memory
     - applies any validator commission rate changes - pending rate change requests tracked in `CommissionRateChangeRequest` data structures in memory
     - selects the consensus committee for the following epoch, invoking the [`computeCommittee`](/reference/api/aut/op-prot/#computecommittee) function
+    - sets oracle voters for the following epoch, invoking the Oracle Contract [`setVoters`](/reference/api/api/op-prot/#setvoters) function
-    - assigns the `lastEpochBlock` state variable the value of the current block number.
+    - assigns the `lastEpochBlock` state variable the value of the current block number
+    - increments the `epochID` by `1`
+    - invokes the Oracle Contract [`finalize`](/reference/api/api/op-prot/#finalize-oracle-contract) function, triggering the Oracle Contract to calculate the median price of [currency pairs](/glossary/#currency-pair) and re-set oracle voters and parameters ready for the next oracle voting round.

 #### Parameters